 Master of Arts English (Literature)

-In addition to the university regulations concerning admission to graduate degree programs, students applying to the MA in English (literature) Program must also submit a writing sample of 5-10 pages directly to the English department.
+Admission Requirements In addition to the University regulations concerning admission to graduate degree programs, students applying to the M.A. in English (Literature) program must also submit a writing sample of 5-10 pages directly to the English department.
 The writing sample must include the student’s name, birth date and student ID number for identification.
-The GRE general test is also required for applicants to the MA in English (literature) Program.
+The GRE general test is also required for applicants to the M.A. in English (Literature) program.

-Students will complete a thesis/project or comprehensive examination.
-Students in each option take a minimum of 48 credits.
+General Requirements of the Program Students will complete a thesis/project or comprehensive examination.
+Students in each option take a minimum of 45 credits.
 At least 30 credits must be at the graduate level in English.
-Up to 15 credits may be taken in approved courses at the 400 level in English.
+Up to 12 credits may be taken in approved courses at the 400-level in English.
 Up to 10 credits may be taken in approved courses offered outside the English department.

-Students who choose the exam option create, in conjunction with a three-member faculty exam committee, an individualized reading list of the material covered in that student’s coursework, and must pass a comprehensive written examination developed by the committee over that material.
-To prepare for and complete this exam, they will take three credits of English 596, Individual Study, with the chair of their exam committee.
+Exam Option Students who choose the exam option create, in conjunction with a three-member faculty exam committee, an individualized reading list of the material covered in that student’s course work and must pass a comprehensive written examination developed by the committee over that material.
+To prepare for and complete this exam, they will take four credits of English 596, Individual Study, with the chair of their exam committee.